kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 ![Catherine vonRuhland](../../content/images/fake-accounts/dialysis.png)

-- I have to wonder if accounts like these were managed by the CIA rather than the porn-gangs of Dénia - given I had left the town a good six months previously and they probably stopped even thinking about me: better things to do, more product to prepare for filming.
+- I have to wonder if accounts like these were managed by the CIA rather than the porn-gangs of Dénia - given I had left the town a good six months previously and they probably stopped even thinking about me: better things to do, more product to prepare for filming, busy busy...

 ### Male family relations hovering around